dalia3aly/Employee-Creator-FE/README.md

 ## Testing

 The frontend of the Employee Creator App uses Jest and React Testing Library for unit testing.
-For more details on Jest configuration and setup for **Vite** applications, you can refer to this [article](https://dev.to/teyim/effortless-testing-setup-for-react-with-vite-typescript-jest-and-react-testing-library-1c48).
+For more details on Jest configuration and setup for **Vite** applications, you can refer to this [dev.to article](https://dev.to/teyim/effortless-testing-setup-for-react-with-vite-typescript-jest-and-react-testing-library-1c48).

 ### Testing Tech Stack